Home

 Channel placement: channels should run parallel to the mold surface at a depth of 1.0–1.5 times the channel diameter.
 Closer than 1x diameter and the mold wall may be too thin for structural integrity.
 Further than 1.5x and heat transfer efficiency drops.
 For a 10 mm diameter channel, the centerline should sit 10–15 mm below the forming surface.

 For effective heat transfer, the coolant needs to flow in turbulent regime (Reynolds number above 4,000 in the channels).
 In practice, this means running at a flow rate that produces visible turbulence at the outlet.
-Most mold temperature controllers handle this automatically if the circuit is sized correctly.
+Target a flow velocity of 1–3 m/s in the channels for reliable turbulent regime — most mold temperature controllers handle this automatically if the circuit is sized correctly.

 The cooling circuit also needs to be symmetric relative to the forming surface.
 Asymmetric cooling creates uneven part shrinkage, which shows up as warping after demolding.